ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 You can specify an output directory with the argument `--output-directory`, by default it will be `./result_0`, with increasing numbers if a directory with the same name is present.

 The directory will contain a prediction CSV file and a probability CSV file for each output feature, together with raw NPY files containing raw tensors and a `predict_statistics.json` file containing all prediction statistics.
 By specifying the argument `--only_prediction` you will not get the statistics.
-This parameter is needed in the case your data doesn't contain ground truth output values, and thus computing the prediction statistics would be impossible.
+This parameter is needed in the case your data does not contain ground truth output values, and thus computing the prediction statistics would be impossible.
 If you receive an error regarding a missing output feature column in your data, you probably forgot to specify this argument.
 You can moreover specify not to save the raw NPY output files with the argument `skip_save_unprocessed_output`.